Niji

 - Clone the git repository and enter the folder

-- Install using cargo:
+just build - Install niji using

 Initial Configuration